Sector-specific risks of modern slavery

 Evaluate your company’s current approach and identify key priorities in addressing modern slavery risks.

-The Modern Slavery Baseline Assessment (MSBA), developed by The Mekong Club, is a crucial tool for organisations looking to improve their understanding of internal practices, meet compliance requirements, and establish themselves as leaders in anti-slavery and social compliance efforts within their industries.
+The Modern Slavery Baseline Assessment (MSBA), developed by The Mekong Club, is a crucial tool for organisations looking to improve their understanding of internal practices, meet compliance requirements, and establish themselves as leaders in anti-slavery and social sustainability efforts within their industries.

 Developed by a team of international experts, the MSBA evaluates your internal capacity to assess and respond to modern slavery risks in alignment with internationally recognised frameworks: the EU Corporate Sustainability Reporting Directive, (CSRD), the EU Corporate Sustainability Due Diligence Directive (CSDDD), and the UN Guiding Principles on Business and Human Rights (UNGPs).